 (a) in the case of Qantas, the officers, employees, agents and contractors of the Qantas Group (excluding the Agent and its Personnel); and

 (b) in the case of the Agent, includes the Agent, its related bodies corporate and its franchisees and the officers, employees, agents and contractors of each of them.

 PNR means Passenger Name Record.

-Point of Sale or POS means the geographical location in which an Agent books, sells or tickets a Qantas Product.
+Point of Sale or POS means the geographical location in which an Agent books, tickets or sells a Qantas Product.

-POS ID means the country (POS) in which the PCC/Office ID of the Agent is provisioned by a GDS and where the Agent is authorised to operate.
+POS ID means the country (POS) in which the PCC/Office ID of the Agent is provisioned by a Technology Partner and where the Agent is authorised to operate.

 Public Official means:

 (a) any officer or employee of a government, government department or government agency;